As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

-Nothing screams Christmas time more than peppermint bark, don’t you agree?
-That iconic black and white contrast piece of candy speckled with bright red and white candy cane bits– it’s like a holiday must have!
+Nothing screams Christmas holiday season more than peppermint bark, don’t you agree?
+That iconic black and white contrast piece of candy speckled with bright red and white crushed candy cane bits– it’s like a holiday must have!

 It costs me $10-12ish to make a pound.
 Plus… Love.

 There’s always love in my baked goods.
 That’s why they taste so good!

 I cannot stress enough to you how imperative it is to follow this recipe exactly with all of my best tips.
 I’ve had some festive peppermint bark mishaps over my time, and I want you to have all the success.

 So let’s skip the store-bought stuff this year and go for a homemade peppermint bark recipe.
 I promise it’s an easy recipe, and if you follow my exact instructions, you can have this classic holiday treat presented perfectly at your holiday party, on a cooke tray, or as a great gift for someone you love.

 This peppermint bark candy is so simple, but there are some really important things you must know before you get started, and it has absolutely everything to do with ingredients.